Nathan Healy

 Frequently Asked Questions

-Yes, solar makes strong sense for Tampa homeowners.
-With over 233 sunny days per year, 5.7 average peak sun hours daily, and local utility rates from TECO and Duke Energy running above the state average, Tampa is well-suited for solar production.
-Homeowners can expect average savings of around $82,000 over 25 years.
+Yes, solar makes strong sense in Tampa.
+With 5.7 peak sun hours per day, rising electricity rates from TECO and Duke Energy, and Florida’s property and sales tax exemptions, Tampa homeowners can save an average of $82,000 over 25 years.

-If upfront cost is a concern, Palmetto’s LightReach solar lease removes that barrier entirely — you can go solar with no money down and start saving from day one, with payments starting as low as $130/month for a medium-sized home.
+If upfront cost is a concern, Palmetto’s LightReach lease removes that barrier entirely — Tampa homeowners can go solar with no money down and start saving from day one, with payments starting as low as $130/month.

 Yes, solar panels can increase your home value in Tampa.
 According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
-For a $400,000 Tampa home, that could mean an additional $16,400 in resale value.
+On a $400,000 Tampa home, that’s roughly $16,400 in added value.

-Florida also offers a 100% property tax exemption on the added value from a residential solar system through 2037 — meaning Tampa homeowners can benefit from the increased home value without paying higher property taxes as a result.
+Florida also offers a 100% property tax exemption for the added home value from a solar installation, meaning Tampa homeowners enjoy the increased resale value without paying higher property taxes on it — a meaningful financial advantage for Florida homeowners.

-For Tampa homeowners, the most accessible way to go solar is through Palmetto’s LightReach lease — with no upfront cost and a low fixed monthly payment starting around $130/month for a medium-sized home.
-Palmetto owns and maintains the system, so there’s nothing out of pocket to get started.
+The most accessible way for Tampa homeowners to go solar is through Palmetto’s LightReach lease — with no upfront cost and a low fixed monthly payment starting around $130/month for a typical home.
+Palmetto owns and maintains the system, so there are no surprise repair bills.

-If you prefer to purchase outright, a typical Tampa system runs $21,500–$34,000 depending on home size.
-Note that the federal 30% residential tax credit is no longer available for cash purchases following the Big Beautiful Bill.
-Use the solar cost calculator above for a specific estimate based on your home.
+For those who prefer to own their system outright, a cash purchase is also available.
+Note that the federal 30% residential solar tax credit is no longer available following the Big Beautiful Bill.
+Use the calculator above to get a specific estimate based on your home size.

-We offer some of the most flexible financing options in the industry, including our LightReach lease with no upfront cost, starting as low as $130/month.
-Our vetted install network, 90% production guarantee, and ongoing maintenance support make us a reliable long-term partner for Tampa homeowners going solar.
+We offer some of the best financing options in the industry, including our LightReach lease with no upfront cost and payments starting as low as $130/month.
+Our vetted install network, 90% Production Guarantee, and dedicated customer support make us a trusted partner for Tampa homeowners ready to go solar.

 With Palmetto’s LightReach lease, Tampa homeowners can go solar with no upfront cost.
-One simple monthly payment covers the system, installation, monitoring, maintenance, and a 90% Production Guarantee.
-For a typical 10.13 kW system in Tampa, the estimated monthly payment is approximately $130/month — often less than your current electricity bill, so savings can start immediately.
+One simple monthly payment covers everything — panels, installation, monitoring, maintenance, and a 90% Production Guarantee.
+For a typical 10.13 kW system in Tampa, the estimated monthly lease payment is approximately $130/month.

-Because Palmetto owns the system, it qualifies for the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments — an advantage unavailable to cash buyers following recent tax law changes.
+Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments — a key advantage today.
+Since the lease payment is typically less than your current electricity bill, most Tampa homeowners start saving from day one.